 Before you go looking for customers, you need something to sell.
 And the most common mistake at this stage is picking something too broad.

 Not "I help people with marketing."
-Try: "I help therapists get their first 10 clients."
+Try: "I help therapists get their first ten private-practice clients."
 Not "I want to be a fitness coach."
-Try: "I help new dads lose the weight they gained during the first year, 20 minutes a day."
+Try: "I help new dads lose the weight they gained during baby's first year, twenty minutes a day."

 The smaller the pond, the easier it is to find the fish.